Chemaclass/chemaclass.com/content/blog/2021-02-01-phel-first-release.md

 - A LISP-inspired
 - Functional Programming language
 - That runs on cheap hosting providers
-- And is easy to write and debug
+- It is easy to write and debug

 From my point, it was ending May 2020 when I finished the book "[Seven Languages in Seven Weeks: A Pragmatic Guide to Learning Programming Languages](https://www.amazon.de/-/en/Bruce-Tate/dp/193435659X/)", in which I learned a bit of Prolog, Erlang, Clojure, Haskell… I even created a [repository in Github](https://github.com/Chemaclass/7LangIn7Weeks) to store my progress over the weeks with these learnings.